bromodragonfly/globexIT/README.md

 ### Test task for GlobexIT
-run NPM START for start server
+run NPM I then NPM START for start server